ThemeFuse/Brizy/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Creating WordPress pages should be fast & easy.
-Brizy is a new and innovative way of building WordPress pages visually.
+A page builder that is fast & easy, Brizy is a next-gen website builder that anyone can use.
 No designer or developer skills required.
-The only tools you'll need to master are clicks and drags.
+Once you go Brizy, nothing else feels easy!

 More details on: https://brizy.io